-The Transparency Score is the resulting factor of the culmination of our insights gathered from an analyzed domain.
-It provides a quick overview of how safe the domain is or how susceptible it is to dubious activity and fraudulent behavior.
+The Sellers.guide Transparency Score is a cumulative result based on the insights we gather from an analyzed domain.
+It provides a quick overview of how safe the domain is, or how susceptible it is to dubious activity and fraudulent behavior.

-We have 12 flags that inform publishers and buyers of the current state of an ads.txt file for any given domain.
+We have 17 flags that inform publishers and buyers of the current state of an ads.txt file for any given domain.
 Each flag is weighted according to its significance to the domain’s safety.
-Flags that don't have an immediate threat (non existing seats, for example) get a weight of 3% each.
-Flags that pose a medium level threat get an 7-8% weight and those that pose a more immediate threat get a 13% weight.
+Flags that don't have an immediate threat (non-existing seats, for example) get a weight of 3% each.
+Flags that pose a medium-level threat get a 7-8% weight, and those that pose a more immediate threat get a 13% weight.

-This is the table of flags and the weights associated with each one:
+This is our list of flags and the weights associated with each one:

-The flag weight for “Non Transparent Sellers” is 8%, so if -
+The weight for the “Non-Transparent Sellers” flag is 8%, so if…

 1. The score of the flag is 50, it will contribute 4 points to the overall score

 2. The score of the flag is 20, it will contribute 1.6 points to the overall score

 3. The score of the flag is 80, it will contribute 6.4 points to the overall score

 To improve your score, we recommend you review the descriptions under the flags on the analysis result page that have yellow or red results.
 You can also read our blog on "Quick Wins for Cleaning Your Ads.txt" for more information on how to maintain your file with ease.